-In December of 2005, when my now 17 year old son, Morgan, was just 9 years old, I asked him if he’d be willing to start writing a column for my AllergicChild.com Newsletter.
+In December of 2005, when my now 17 year old son, Morgan, was just 9 years old, I asked him if he’d be willing to start writing a column for my AllergicChild.com Newsletter (which has since become our Blog).
 We decided to call it Morgan’s Corner.
 This was before he’d had anaphylaxis to fish on that fateful camping trip.
 He was still in elementary school, and wasn’t yet allowed to self-carry his EpiPen since the law in Colorado was yet to be passed.

 However he was certainly knowledgeable about his food allergies!
 He’d experienced teasing/bullying on the playground, been left out of activities at school (even with a 504 Plan in place!) and gotten to self-advocate with a teacher.
 The life of a child with food allergies is filled with lessons.
 If you ask your child the questions below, do you know what answers you would get?

 A trip down memory lane found Morgan’s original column:

 I’m 9 years old and in the 4th grade.

 What are you allergic to?

 Peanuts, Tree Nuts, Shellfish, and Sesame.
 I’m also allergic to Dogs and Cats, although it’s mostly anything that’s alive with fur on it.
 Although those are but a few what I am really allergic to, those are my main.

 No, I do not remember not having food allergies.
 I was really young when we found out, so I don’t remember.